 Clip may not be representative of the Blu-ray version

-So that’s The Uninvited Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s The Uninvited blu-ray review, if you have any thoughts on this film you can leave themon our Facebook page.

 Director(s): The Guard Brothers

 Actor(s): Emily Browning, Elizabeth Banks, Arielle Kebbel, David Strathairn,

 A very clever and stylishly made horror thriller with a rather nice plot twist